stanford-gfx/Horus/README.md

 # Horus: An Interactive Tool for Designing Quadrotor Camera Shots

 Horus is an interactive tool for designing quadrotor camera shots.
-We describe Horus in detail in the following paper:
+We describe Horus in detail in the following paper.

 [An Interactive Tool for Designing Quadrotor Camera Shots](http://stanford-gfx.github.io/Horus/)
 Niels Joubert, Mike Roberts, Anh Truong, Floraine Berthouzoz, Pat Hanrahan